kengibson1111/go-stdlib/README.md

   not cover the use of HMAC after encryption for authentication purposes.
 The AES encryption algorithm is used.
   Pretty cool to show off, but not realistic because of lack of authentication.

+## crypto/md5

+This shows 2 ways to create the same checksum using a md5 hash.

 ## crypto/rand

 This shows how to fill a byte array with secure random values.
 Great for initialization vector (IV)